 Arrange the tomato slices on a flat serving plate.

-Top with a small scoop of ricotta, drizzle with extra virgin olive oil and sprinkle with the sea salt and chopped basil.
+Top with a small scoop (I used a melon baller) of ricotta, drizzle with extra virgin olive oil and sprinkle with the sea salt and chopped basil.
 Serve.

 Serving Size:1 tomato in slices